RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ### lr-fba-next

+**Please see [lr-fba-next](https://github.com/RetroPie/RetroPie-Setup/wiki/lr-fba-next) for information on how to configure specfic features of this emulator.**

 Romset Used: FBA **0.2.97.38** which is based on MAME 0.173 (April 2016)

 Total Games Emulated: [4150](https://raw.githubusercontent.com/libretro/libretro-fba/master/gamelist.txt) (includes clones etc..)